-abandoned the first three of the fetters (saṁyojana) that bind the citta to the cycle of rebirth and has thus "entered the stream" leading to Nibbāna.
-The death, if the Anāgāmī has not yet cut any of the higher fetters, he will appear successively in each of the five Pure Abodes of the deva realms: the aviha, atappa, sudassa, sudassī and akaniṭṭha realms.
-On the journey he will overcome the higher fetters and attain Arahantship.
+abandoned the first three of the fetters (samyojana) that bind the citta to the cycle of rebirth and has thus "entered the stream" leading to Nibbāna.
+The Sotāpanna will be reborn seven more times at most, and only into human or higher realms.
+It is the first of the four stages of the noble path culminating in death, if the Anāgāmī has not yet cut any of the higher fetters, he will appear successively in each of the five Pure Abodes of the deva realms: the aviha, atappa, sudassa, sudassī and akaniṭṭha realms.
+On the journey he will overcome the higher fetters and attain Arahantship